-The number of inspections shall be within those specified for Pathogenic microorganisms of processed seafood in Schedule 1.
+The number of inspections shall be within those specified of pathogenic microbes of aquatic foods in Schedule 1.

-B. Foods for which violations of the Act have been identified in (1) Inspections shall be carried out for 30% of all import notifications from June 1 to October 31, 2024.
+Furthermore, for the same foods from the same producing countries or areas as the foods found to be in violation of the Act, inspections shall be carried out for 30% of all import notifications from June 1, 2025 to October 31, 2025.